-- No liquids may come in contact with electrical parts such as motor, power cord, power switch, and control monitors. - Do not spray the device with a water jet. - Pull power plug before cleaning; equipment must not be connected to power! - Ensure the device cannot be switched back on.
+- No liquids may contact electrical parts such as motor, power cord, power switch, and control monitors. - Do not spray the device with a water jet. - Pull power plug before cleaning; equipment must not be connected to power! - Ensure the device cannot be switched back on.

-Below is a guideline of recommended cleaning and maintenance intervals.
+Below are guidelines of recommended cleaning and maintenance intervals.